Stevenson Search Partners

 • Any details and information of automated decision making, such as profiling, and any meaningful information about the logic involved, as well as the significance and expected consequences of such processing.

-Can I find out the personal data that the organization holds about me?
+How can I find out the personal data that Stevenson holds about me?

-Stevenson accepts the following forms of ID when information on your personal data is requested: Passport, driving license, birth certificate, etc.
+Stevenson accepts the following forms of ID when information on your personal data is requested: passport, driver's license, birth certificate, etc.

 Contact details of the Data Protection Officer (DPO):